 Liquor and Cannabis Regulation Branch Enforcement Order Reconsideration Process

 Reconsideration allows a licensee or permittee to have enforcement orders reviewed without having to apply to the court for judicial review, as long as the application for reconsideration meets the prescribed grounds.
-Reconsideration is a prerequisite for judicial review.
+Reconsideration is a generally prerequisite for judicial review.

 Grounds for Reconsideration

 - there was an error of law (other than a constitutional error of law regarding cannabis reconsideration); or

-- there was a failure to observe the rules of procedural fairness
+- there was a failure to observe the rules of procedural fairness.

 A licensee or permittee must submit the application form, a $500 application fee and a written submission identifying how they meet the grounds for reconsideration.
 The application fee will only be refunded if the enforcement order is rescinded in the reconsideration order.
 If an application for reconsideration is accepted, the licensee or permittee will be notified in writing that the penalty will be stayed until the reconsideration decision has been received by them.
 If an application for reconsideration is rejected, a letter will be sent to explain the reason for the decision.
 The letter will also confirm the penalty and may provide a new date of payment or service of suspension.